WLCG-AuthZ-WG/jwks-cache/specification.md

 ## JWKS cache location algorithm

-The following locations should be searched in this order for an issuer's JWKS cache and stop at the first match:
+The following locations should be searched in this order for an issuer's JWKS cache, stopping at the first match:

 1. The directory indicated by the `JWKS_CACHE_DIR` environment variable.
 2. A file indicated by the `JWKS_CACHE_FILE` environment variable.